AdebayoEmmanuel/skillUp/0x00-nodejs/README.md

 * This repository contains my simple demonstration of the REST API I built using NodeJS
 * Endpoints are properly configured to carry out CRUD operations

+## httpserver
+* Simple httpserver demonstration, configured to listen at port 8080
+* It bears no relevance to the REST of the project, just a side attraction

+## Files and directories
+1. Users.js:
+    * A module containing the array of user object
+2. ./routes/api/users.js:
+    * Express router configured with proper endpoint for get, search, put, post and delete operationson the Users object
-## index.js
+3. index.js
     * This is my application's starting point
+    * It uses express and communicates with the API via the endpoints configured in ./routes/api/users.js
     * It uses express on port 3000
-* An array of movie objects was created to demonstrate operations
-* Endpoints were configured for get, post, search and delete

 ### Language and Packages used:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)